Chinese Companies Phase In Green Plastics Developed At KAUST

+KAUST's green plastics are made using carbon dioxide (CO2) and raw materials from sustainable sources

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 30 October 2023 - King Abdullah University of Science and Technology (KAUST) and two Chinese companies operating in the plastics sector: Shandong Lianxin Environmental Protection Technology Co., Ltd. and Hangzhou Hecai Technology Co., Ltd. have agreed to develop environmentally friendly "green plastics" of high molar mass called aliphatic polycarbonates (PCs).
+HONG KONG SAR - Media OutReach - 30 October 2023 - King Abdullah University of Science and Technology (KAUST) and two Chinese companies operating in the plastics sector: Shandong Lianxin Environmental Protection Technology Co., Ltd. and Hangzhou Hecai Technology Co., Ltd. have agreed to develop environmentally friendly 'green plastics' of high molar mass called aliphatic polycarbonates (PCs).

 Shandong Lianxin Environmental Protection Technology Co., Ltd. envisions targeting the biomedical products and food packaging sectors for Gnanou-Feng's Green Plastics.
 These applications prioritize biodegradability, low toxicity, and excellent biocompatibility characteristics.